-It was 6.30 in the morning when the taxi came to pick me up to bring me to Zell am Ziller in the Austrian Zillertal region.
-There, I’d meet the family Nachtschatten to join them in their Almabtrieb festival.
+It was 6.30 in the morning when the taxi came to pick me up to bring me to Zell am Ziller in the Zillertal region of Austria.
+There, I'd meet the family Nachtschatten to join them in their Almabtrieb festival.

 What is an Almabtrieb festival?

-In summer, Austrian mountain cows stay – exactly – high up in the mountains.
-But when fall starts, the farmers bring them down to their homes in the valley where they’ll spend winter.
-The cows are dressed up and walk for several hours to reach their home, where they’re welcomed by the entire village.
+When it's summer in Austria, the Austrian mountain cows stay – exactly – high up in the mountains.
+But when fall starts, the farmers bring them down to their homes in the valley where they'll spend winter.
+They get the cows dressed up and walk with them for several hours to reach their home, where they're welcomed by the entire village.

-The cattle drives take place around the end of September but not all on the same date.
-It’s the farmers that decide when they’ll organize their cattle drive.
+The cattle drives of the cows in Austria take place around the end of September but not all on the same date.
+It's the farmers who decide when they'll organize their cattle drive.

 Joining the Almabtrieb from Zell am Ziller to Bruck am Ziller